interplaynetary/free-association/README.md

 **_free-association_** essentially unifies the concepts of **_mutual-aid_**, **_mutual-recognition_**, **_mutual-fulfillment_**, and **_surplus-distribution_** in a single elegant and coherent framework that creates the mathematical foundations for a scalable gifting economy of co-creative abundance.

-You can interact with an interface implementing this logic at [interplaynetary.github.io/free-association](https://interplaynetary.github.io/free-association/) (in active development)
+You can interact with an interface implementing this logic at [interplaynetary.github.io/free-association](https://interplaynetary.github.io/free-association/) (in active development) (p2p, distributed, running in the browser - no need for a download - for free)

 ### Here's how it works: